Joséphine de La Baume: Film Noir

 Founded by Josephine in 2018, Film Noir released their first EP titled Vertiges (Men of Glory) in 2019, which was well received.

 The first single La Mariée (vague à l'âme) got into the France Inter Radio summer playlist.
 The second single Brûlant also got on the France Inter radio playlist.
 Film Noir collaborated on their EP with Cundo Bermudez (Ty Segall, No Age), Cole Alexander and Zumi Rosow (Black Lips), Kirin J Callinan and Samy Osta (Juniore, La Femme), and Sacha Got (La Femme).

 Personal life

 De La Baume married English DJ Mark Ronson on 3 September 2011.
 On 21 April 2017, she separated from Ronson.
 The divorce was finalised in October 2018.
+She has been dating Carlos O'Connell since 2020.
+In December 2022, they announced they were expecting a child.
+She gave birth to a daughter on 14 February 2023.